ibm-watson-embedded-business-assistant/eba-example-agents/docs/integration/Headless.md

 ```

 Here we have established some initial settings and claims, where we have supplied the values taken from Lab Settings.
 Note that `key` here refers to the file path containing your private key.
 Following this, we use npm's `jsonwebtoken` module to sign our key appropriately.
 Once we have our access_token, we pass it into our start function to .
+See more information on [JSON web tokens](https://www.iana.org/assignments/jwt/jwt.xhtml)

 When the promise above resolves, i.e. when the websocket connection is opened, we execute a function called `interact`.